MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/vm/vminsights-migrate-agent.md

 ## Prerequisites

-- See [Azure Monitor Agent supported operating systems and environments](../agents/azure-monitor-agent-supported-operating-systems.md) to verify that your operating system is supported.
+- See [Azure Monitor agent supported operating systems and environments](../agents/azure-monitor-agent-supported-operating-systems.md) to verify that your operating system is supported by Azure Monitor agent.
+See [Dependency Agent requirements](./vminsights-dependency-agent-maintenance.md#dependency-agent-requirements) to verify that your operating system is supported by Dependency agent.

 - Azure Monitor agent requires [Data Collection Rules (DCRs)](../essentials/data-collection-rule-overview.md) to specify which data to collect and how it should be processed.
 If you use the Azure portal to migrate VM insights, a DCR will be created for you.
 If you use other methods to enable VM insights include PowerShell, Arm Template, or Azure Policy, then you first need to create a DCR either by enabling a machine with the Azure portal or by downloading the [VM insights data collection rule templates](https://github.com/Azure/AzureMonitorForVMs-ArmTemplates/releases/download/vmi_ama_ga/DeployDcr.zip).

+- Dependency agent is no longer a requirement for VM insights.
+It's only required if you choose the option to collect processes and dependencies using the [VM insights Map feature](vminsights-maps.md).
+If you don't choose this option then Dependency agent isn't installed.

 ## Migrate with Azure portal